-You don’t have to be a physician to have a valuable and essential role in the well-paying healthcare industry.
-Many different providers have the opportunity to make a difference in patients’ health, including physical therapists.
-These healthcare professionals work directly with patients who have chronic conditions or need rehabilitation to recover from a serious injury or illness.
-They help patients increase their range of motion.
-If you have the compassion, dexterity and resourcefulness to help patients perform therapeutic exercises, the only thing standing between you and a physical therapy career is earning the right degree and qualifications.
+You don’t need to be a physician to have a valuable and essential role in the healthcare industry.
+A number of providers, other than doctors, can make a difference in the overall health and well-being of people.
+Physical therapists work directly with patients who have chronic conditions or need rehabilitation to recover from a serious injury or illness.
+They help patients to increase their range of motion, overcome pain, and prevent further injury.
+If you have the compassion, dexterity, and resourcefulness needed to help patients perform therapeutic exercises, the only thing standing between you and a physical therapy career is earning the right degree and qualifications.

 A Doctoral Degree